GoogleChrome/kino/src/api/html/03-using-webvtt.md

 * `chapters`: Intended to be displayed when the user is navigating within the video.
 * `metadata`: Not visible.
 May be used by scripts.

-### Next: Streaming
+## What's Next?

-Now that you understand the basics of making a video available on your web page, you might wonder about more complex use cases.
+Now that you understand the basics of making a video available and accessible on your web page, you might wonder about more complex use cases.

 * How do you support multiple audio tracks?
 * Is there a way to adjust video bitrate on the fly to fit available bandwidth?
 * Can you control how much data is held in memory at any given time?
 * How to play back a live video stream?

-To answer these questions, we need to talk about [Streaming](/streaming-basics/).
+To answer these questions, continue reading about how this PWA was built in the [streaming basics](/streaming-basics/) article.